Kpapangelis/shadowsocks_install/Readme.md

+Links are broken.
 Use wayback machine to access install instructions.
 I will fix it when I have time.

 shadowsocks.sh
 ===============